 Although he’s keeping a close eye on the weather and doesn’t want to make any predictions about what he’ll actually do come game day, VanDam does believe cranking will play a big role.
 “I think in cold-water situations, bass are definitely in that mode when you can make them react better to crankbaits than other times of the year,” he said.

-As to why he's been so successful with crankbaits in February, he gave this analogy: "Everyone knows how to flip a mat, but the Shaws (Grigsby) and Lanes of the world who do that a lot really understand the subtle differences of the technique in colder weather.
-I think it's the same way for me, fishing a lot in Michigan.
+As to why he’s been so successful with crankbaits in February, he gave this analogy: “Everyone knows how to flip a mat, but the Shaws (Grigsby) and Lanes of the world who do that a lot really understand the subtle differences of the technique in colder weather.
+I think it’s the same way for me, fishing a lot in Michigan.
 Since I fish (crankbaits) when it’s cold in the spring and late fall, I understand a lot of the little things that have helped me be successful in some of those recent Classics.”

 In terms of what baits he’s planning to bring, he said: “Without a doubt, at the top of my list is [Strike King] Red Eye Shads.
 The winter/spring lipless crankbait bite at Guntersville is legendary, and I have several boxes full of Red Eye Shads ready to go.